gomezphd/together-ai-streamlit-app/README.md

 ## 🙏 Acknowledgments

-- Dr. Ernesto Lee for the original tutorial and concept
+- Dr. Ernesto Lee is the author of the tutorial emulated here
 - Together AI for providing the CodeLlama model
 - Streamlit for the web framework
 - The open-source community for continuous inspiration